Er-Sadiq/Parrot-Sec-RedEmber-Terminal-Config/README.md

 This project is not licensed under the MIT License.
 Copyright (c) [2024] [Sadiq Ahmed Killedar / @Er-Sadiq](https://github.com/Er-Sadiq).
 All rights reserved.

-This software is proprietary and cannot be modified, redistributed, or used without express permission from the author.
+This software is proprietary and cannot be modified, but can be used without express permission from the author XD.

 ---

 ☕ **Buy Me a Coffee**

-If you enjoy this project and want to support my work, feel free to buy me a coffee – it'll help fuel my late-night coding sessions! ☕ Your support is much appreciated and keeps the terminal magic flowing.
+If you enjoy this project and want to support my work, feel free to drop me a mail & let me know how it could be improved !!
 Thank you! 🙏